 You can plant carrots, beets, turnips, and parsnips in July for harvesting the end of September and October.
 Try a fall crop of peas, lettuce, spinach, chard and kale.
 Start them in August, keeping them shaded and watered.
 Broccoli and cabbage can be grown now for fall as well.
 Check your local nursery for fall vegetable starts that work for your area.

 Want a quick raised bed without having to build one?
 Try cinder blocks.
-Here we used the blocks for a quick bed for some strawberries, and I’ve seen Garden Party links that have also used the holes to grow lettuce and other quick crops (be aware, though, that the holes tend to dry out fast in the hottest weather).
+Here we used the blocks for a quick bed for some strawberries, and I’ve seen some gardeners who have also used the holes to grow lettuce and other quick crops (be aware, though, that the holes tend to dry out fast in the hottest weather).

 And at $1.28 each, it’s an inexpensive and permanent bed…though maybe not the most attractive.